zfit/zfit/docs/tutorials/components/intro/toy_studies.rst

 The method :py:meth:`~zfit.core.basemodel.BaseModel.create_sampler` returns a sampler that can be used like a :py:class:`~zift.Data` object (e.g. for building a :py:class:`~zfit.core.interfaces.ZfitLoss`).
-The sampling itself is *not yet done* but only when :py:meth:`~zfit.core.data.Sampler.resample` is invoked.
-The sample generated depends on the original pdf at this point, e.g. parameters have the value they have when the :py:meth:`~zfit.core.data.Sampler.resample` is invoked.
-To have certain parameters fixed, they have to be specified *either* on :py:meth:`~zfit.core.basemodel.BaseModel.create_sampler` via ``fixed_params``, on :py:meth:`~zfit.core.data.Sampler.resample` by specifying which parameter will take which value via ``param_values`` or by changing the attribute of :py:class:`~zfit.core.data.Sampler`.
+The sample generated depends on the original pdf at this point, e.g. parameters have the value they have when :py:meth:`~zfit.core.basemodel.BaseModel.create_sampler` is called, respectively the values that are given explicitly as ``params`` to it.

 Reusing the model, obs and parameters from :ref:`basic-model`, this is typically how toys look like: